 Mastering the Craft of Pitching

-We totally get it: It’s hard carving out time to make your email pitches personalized for every prospect you send them to.
+We totally get it: It’s hard carving out time to make your email pitches personalized for every prospect you send them too.
 However, this is a must.

 Email pitches that look like a template tell recipients they’re not worth the effort to research who they are and how their business operates.
 The more custom you make your pitches, the more impressed your potential clients will be.

-Even if the person you’re pitching isn’t interested in what you offer, a tailored email ups the chances of response since they’ll appreciate your effort.
-You can begin to establish beneficial relationships in the future.
-This gives you a chance to have a dialogue about why they’re not interested, which will help you with your pitches in the future.
-And, or course, a bad pr pitch could damage your reputation.
+Even if the person you’re pitching isn’t interested in what you offer, a tailored email ups the chances of a response since they’ll appreciate your effort.
+This gives you a chance to have a dialogue about why they’re not interested – which in turn will help you with your pitches going forward.